 Clearly, every couple would be wise to discuss who should receive their property after both spouses have passed.
 Trusts and estates law firms can help child-free couples sort out these matters and more.

-Schedule a Free Consultation With a Houston Estate-Planning Lawyer
+Schedule a consultation With a Houston Estate-Planning Lawyer